 Gastrointestinal x-rays or ultrasound may show rotation of the internal organs.

 MRI or CT scans of the head may reveal a problem with the structure of the brain.
 The problem is called holoprosencephaly.
-It is the joining together of the two sides of the brain.
+It is the joining together of the 2 sides of the brain.

 Chromosome studies show trisomy 13, trisomy 13 mosaicism, or partial trisomy.